How to Say "listen!" in Spanish

 Examples

 Listen!
-I've come to announce something important.
+I need to tell you something very important.

 Related Translations